gusye1234/pept3/README.md

 * `Peptides`(str)

 For the input example, have a look at `./examples/demo_data/demo_input.tab`.
-*Please note that: For any feature that not on the above list, StuMS will automaticly merge it into the output tab*
+*Please note that: For any feature that not on the above list, TFP will automaticly merge it into the output tab*

 ## Output Format

-StuMS outputs a tab-delimited file format with each row contains enlarged features associated with a single PSM.
+TFP outputs a tab-delimited file format with each row contains enlarged features associated with a single PSM.
 The output tab file can be directly used as the input of the [Percolator](https://github.com/percolator/percolator).
 Have a look at each features meaning in `./FEATURES.txt`.
 Also, for those who want to visit the fine-tuned spectrum prediction, use `--need_tensor` option and set `--output_tensor`.
 The prediction will be store as the format of `hfd5`, with columns `SpecId` and `fine-tuned-tensor`.
 For the output example, please have a look at `./examples/demo_data/demo_out.tab` and `./examples/demo_data/tensor.hdf5`